 Now it comes to the final step of the cooking process.
 Once you have all the ingredients pre-portioned, you are ready to go.

 - Saute the chopped ginger and garlic with the oil rendered from the pork.
 Saute over low heat to avoid the garlic from burning.
 Once you smell the aroma rising from the pan, add the chili bean paste, sweet bean paste, black bean, and some sugar.

-- Keep the heat low so that you have time to add all the seasonings without concern about burning the garlic.
-You can also include some rice wine for additional flavor.
+- Keep the heat low so that you have time to add all the seasonings without concerned about burning the garlic.
+You can also include some rice wine or dry sherry for additional flavor.
 If you like it spicier, add a teaspoon or two of the Szechuan chili oil.

 - Combine all the seasonings and wait until the oil starts separating from the paste.

 - Now return the pork to the pan for the second time.
 Combine the meat with the seasonings and increase the heat slowly.